-The agency maintains a list of approved chemicals for use in the classroom, maintenance, and kitchen operations (Refer to Appendix C).
+The agency maintains a list of approved chemicals for use in the classroom, maintenance, and kitchen operations (Refer to Appendix B).
 Any staff member can make a recommendation or suggestion for purchasing a chemical that may be considered to be useful or necessary in any operation.
-The Health & Safety Committee reviews the request.
+The safety resource manager reviews the request.
 SDS's are reviewed to make a hazard determination, then the request is either approved or denied.
-Not all chemicals are hazardous.
-Most wood products, food products, and consumer products used in the workplace for the purpose intended by the manufacturer are examples of items that may not be hazardous and therefore are not regulated by the Hazard Communication Standard.